Wagner-L/rHarmonics/README.md

 For comparison - Result for modelling with 4 harmonics:
 <img src="images/demo_harz_4deg.png" width=800>

-The function can also be applied on a multi-layer raster stack to create a cloud-interpolated psuedo times-series data set:
+## Application on a multi-layer raster stack

-The ratser package's calc() function is used to apply harmonic modelling on the vector of each pixel in the raster.
+The ratser package's calc() function is used to apply harmonic modelling on the time series vector of each pixel in the raster.
 As it can only return one layer per time step, only fitted values are returned (which is set as default).
 Also no variances should be printed.